mozilla/glean.js/ARCHITECTURE.md

 Glean provides multiple client SDKs for different programming languages and platforms.
 One of the aspects that guide Glean SDK development is cross-platform consistency and the Glean JavaScript SDK is no exception to that.
-It is built to work on multiple JavaScript platforms -- websites, web extensions, Node.js and QML as of the time of writing -- and to be easily extendable to other platforms as well.
+It is built to work on multiple JavaScript platforms -- websites, and web extensions as of the time of writing -- and to be easily extendable to other platforms as well.

 The Glean JavaScript SDK is the latest addition to the family of Glean SDKs.
 The other Glean SDKs,